mizasteph18/AutoLoadPostgres/ReadMe.md

-· Database testing: Test queries with psql or pgAdmin · Sheet validation: Always verify sheet names exist in files · Directory structure: Use the organized rules/ and inputs/ structure · NEW: Failed rows resolution: Consistent workflow across all error types
+· Database testing: Test queries with psql or pgAdmin · Sheet validation: Always verify sheet names exist in files · Directory structure: Use the organized rules/ and inputs/ structure · ✅ NEW: Failed rows resolution: Consistent workflow across all error types · 📁 NEW: Log management: Use timestamped files for audit and debugging

 Command Reference